-- 1. ACTIVITY: ITS Architecture Maintenance.
-Process periodic updates to the Regional ITS architecture and public interface (as needed). - 2.
+- 1. ACTIVITY: ITS Architecture Review.
+Complete a review of the ITS architecture to ensure the architecture is consistent with the latest version of the National ITS architecture and accounts for any new initiatives in the region (Dec). - 2.
+ACTIVITY: ITS Architecture Maintenance.
+Process periodic updates to the Regional ITS architecture and public interface (ongoing). - 3.
 ACTIVITY: Assistance.
-Help ITS stakeholders to refine the regional architecture or ensure that project-level ITS planning conforms to the regional architecture (as needed). - 3.
+Help ITS stakeholders to refine the regional architecture or ensure that project-level ITS planning conforms to the regional architecture (ongoing). - 4.
 ACTIVITY: Coordination with development of MARC's planning products (MTP, TIP, etc.).
-Identify ITS initiatives and their integration as appropriate (as needed). - 4.
+Identify ITS initiatives and their integration as appropriate (ongoing). - 5.
 ACTIVITY: Regional Automated Vehicle Strategic Framework.
-Continue to promote regional goals, strategies, research, and engagement for successful deployment of automated and connected vehicle technologies (as needed). - 5.
+Continue to promote regional goals, strategies, research, and engagement for successful deployment of automated and connected vehicle technologies (ongoing). - 6.
 PRODUCT: Amendments.
-Process amendments to the regional ITS architecture (as needed).
+Process amendments to the regional ITS architecture (ongoing).